 Gross rental yield for Baan Bo Phut: 8.0% annually based on average rent vs. buy prices.

-Foreigners can own condominium units freehold under the Foreign Quota, while land and villas are typically secured via a 30-year renewable leasehold or a Thai Limited Company structure.
+Foreigners cannot own land outright in Thailand; however, they can own buildings/villas and secure the land through a 30-year renewable leasehold or a Thai Limited Company structure.